Brognor/Complex_network_exam/readme.txt

 G(n,m).py contains functions for creations and drawing of a graph with n edges and m arcs.

 Erdos_Renyi.py contains functions for creations and drawing of a graph with n,p Erdos-Renyi graph.

+Barabasi.py contains functions for creations and drawing of Barabasi n,m network

+Zakari.py contains functions for creations and drawing ofzakary karate club.